Sage-Bionetworks/BridgeDocs/_articles/data/exporting_to_synapse.md

 Also note the Team ID from the Team you created in the previous step.
 This can be found in the Team's URL.
 For example, if the URL is `https://www.synapse.org/#!Team:3335336`, the Team ID is 3335336.

-In the [Bridge Study Manager](https://research.sagebridge.org/), navigate to Upload &amp; Export, subsection Export Settings.
-There are two fields and two checkboxes:

-* **Synapse Project ID** - Fill in the noted Project ID.
-When you fill this in, a link will be generated and allow you to verify you have the correct Project ID.
-* **Synapse Access Team ID** - Fill in the noted Team ID.
-This will also generate a link.
-* **This study has a custom export schedule set up for it** - This is an advanced feature not covered in this doc.
-In most cases, you should leave this unchecked.
+Now update the fields in the App (`synapseProjectId` and `synapseDataAccessTeamId` fields) and use the [App update API](/swagger-ui/index.html#/Apps/updateUsersApp) to update your app's configuration.

-* **Disable Export** - If for whatever reason, you need to pause exports to Synapse, check this checkbox.
+If you need to disable exports to Synapse, you can set the App's `disableExport` field to `true` and update the app.

-Once you've filled in the settings, click "Save".
-Your study should now be configured to export its data to Synapse.
+Once saved to the server, your study should now be configured to export its data to Synapse.

 ## Exporting Your Data